Your Website Could Be In Danger

 Poorly designed websites can create unneeded barriers for people with disabilities.
 Such as badly created buildings can prevent some people with disabilities from entering.
 Access problems often occur because website creators mistakenly assume that everyone sees and accesses a webpage the same way.
 This can lead to potential issues, loss of clientele, or even lawsuits.

 Many people with disabilities tend to use assistive technology which enables them to properly sift through websites and use their computers.
-Some devices include screen readers, text enlargement software, and computer programs that enable people to control the computer with their voice.
+Thus, some devices include screen readers, text enlargement software, and computer programs that enable people to control the computer with their voice.
 All people, disability or not, should be able to access any give website.

 Not All Websites are Affected the Same